dominikjung42/BusinessAnalytics/README.md

-# Course Material for Business Analytics
+# Course Material for the course 'Business Analytics and Decision Support Systems'
 Hello!

 Thanks for your interest in my work and the topic 'Business Analytics'.
 Attached you find my teaching and course material for the course 'Business Analytics and Decision Support Systems' at TU Darmstadt and Karlsruhe Institute of Technology (KIT).